appearin/policy/privacy-policy.md

   You control what information we send to you by changing your [Privacy settings](https://whereby.com/user/privacy).
 You cannot opt out of receing service and transactional notifications (unless you delete your account) as they are necessary information for the Services.
+If you are on a plan with assigned

 * **Newsletters.** We may process information that you provide to us for the purpose of sending you newsletters.